leonomar8/library-management/README.md

 - Dockerized DB with `docker-compose` for local testing
 - `.env` for Secure Configs
 - Deployment-ready for AWS:
-  - Elastic Beanstalk (EBS)
+  - Elastic Beanstalk (EB)
-  - Configure Procfile and application.py to prepare the project for EBS deployment.
+  - Configure Procfile and application.py to prepare the project for EB deployment.
-  - Fast deployment by using AWS CLI and EBS CLI
+  - Fast deployment by using AWS CLI and EB CLI
   - RDS DB
   - Security Group Management